10 Economics Competitions for High School Students

 Eligibility: All high school students residing in the US

 InvestWrite is geared at testing students' understanding of financial concepts and clearly communicating them to an audience of industry experts.
-As a participant, you are required to submit an essay (of not more than 1000 words) based on the Stock Market Game program, a tool to help the student learn the basics of investing and financial markets.
+As a participant, you are required to submit an essay (of not more than 1000 words) based on the Stock Market Game program, a tool to help students learn the basics of investing and financial markets.

 You are judged based on how clear your understanding of the topic is, how concisely you've delivered it, as well as how sound the critical analysis of your essay topic is.
 This can be a great choice for you if your strength is in written research and articulating findings on paper!